 - 100 g cherry tomatoes cut in half

-- 1 tbsp fresh basil roughly chopped (optional)
+- 1 tablespoon fresh basil roughly chopped (optional)

 How to Make the Pizza Dough